 We are committed to serving people with disabilities who use assistive devices to obtain, use or benefit from our services.
 We will ensure that our employee are trained and familiar with various assistive devices that may be used by customers with disabilities while accessing our services.
 Worksite accommodations to ease the use of any assistive devices will be made.

 If possible, notify all scheduled customers of any disruptions in service.

 - Use of service animals and support persons

 We are committed to welcoming people with disabilities who are accompanied by a service animal on the parts of our premises that are open to the public and other third parties.
 We will also ensure that all employee*, volunteers and others dealing with the public are properly trained in how to interact with people with disabilities who are accompanied by a service animal.
 Employee will not distract or disrupt any service animal by touching, petting or talking to the animal.

 We are committed to welcoming people with disabilities who are accompanied by a support person.
-Any person with a disability who is accompanied by a support person will be allowed to enter DeafBlind Ontario Services’ premises with his or her support person.
-At no time will a person with a disability who is accompanied by a support person be prevented from having access to his or her support person while on our premises.
+Any person with a disability who is accompanied by a support person will be allowed to enter DeafBlind Ontario Services’ premises with their support person.
+At no time will a person with a disability who is accompanied by a support person be prevented from having access to their support person while on our premises.